 In collaboration with the NJTA, a Request for Information (RFI) regarding the Delaware River Bridge was released via PennDOT's P3 Office on November 18, 2019.
 The RFI provided an opportunity for respondents to offer feedback on project scope, project delivery options and financing.
 Twenty-three (23) responses were received by January 10, 2020.
 Respondent team members include P3 concessionaires (12 of 23), contractors (6 of 23) and designers (5 of 23) with experience in developing and/or financing large transportation infrastructure projects.
-Evaluation of the responses are ongoing.
+Evaluation of the responses have been completed.
+In conjunction with NJTA, the Commission will issue a Request for Proposals in the first quarter of 2021 for a consultant to complete a study for the realignment of the new structure and upon completion of the study the consultant will advance the selected alignment to 20% design completion.
+It is anticipated that the 20% design will be completed in late 2023, at which time the Commission and NJTA expect to further collaborate on project delivery via design-bid-build or design-build.